Inferring Hidden Structures in Random Graphs: Main Results

 for any subgraph $\s{H}\subseteq\Gamma_k$ with $e(\s{H})>0$.
 As we mentioned in the Introduction, our focus in this subsection will be on the transition in the dense regime, when $q$ is near constant, namely, $n^{-o(1)}\leq q\leq1-n^{-o(1)}$.
 In Section~\ref{ref:conc_out}, we discuss other regimes of interest. \begin{theorem}[Detection lower bound] Consider the detection problem in \eqref{eqn:super_hypo}, for a fixed planted structure $\Gamma_k$ on $k$ vertices.
 Then, all tests are asymptotically powerless if $\min_{\s{H}\subseteq\Gamma_k:\;e(\s{H})>0}\s{D}_{\s{H}}\to\infty$. \end{theorem} Theorem~\ref{thm:IT_limit} holds for any structure $\Gamma_k$.
 For the following important family of subgraphs we can obtain a simpler representation of the statistical barrier.
 Specifically, we introduce the notion of graph maximum density.
 Denote by $d(\Gamma_k)\triangleq e(\Gamma_k)/v(\Gamma_k)$ the density of a graph $\Gamma_k$.
 Notice that $2\cdot d(\Gamma_k)$ is the average vertex degree in $\Gamma_k$.
 Define the \emph{maximum subgraph density} as \cite{bollobas_2001},

 A graph $\Gamma_k$ is \emph{strictly balanced} if $d(\s{H})<d(\Gamma_k)$, for all proper subgraphs $\s{H}\subseteq\Gamma_k$.
 Note that trees, cycles, and cliques are strictly balanced graphs. \begin{corollary}[Strictly balanced subgraphs] Consider the detection problem in Definition~\ref{def:detection}, and assume that $\Gamma_k$ is strictly balanced.
 Then, all tests are asymptotically powerless if $\s{D}_{\Gamma_k}\to\infty$. \end{corollary} The above results are, in fact, quite intuitive.
-Consider, for example, the case where $\Gamma_k$ is strictly balanced; in this case, $\s{D}_{\Gamma_k}$ characterize the statistical limit.
-A little bit of thought reveals that $\s{D}_{\Gamma_k}$ is precisely the expected number of copies of $\Gamma_k$ under the null hypothesis.
+Consider, for example, the case where $\Gamma_k$ is strictly balanced; in this case, $\s{D}_{\Gamma_k}$ characterizes the statistical limit.
+A little bit of thought reveals that $\s{D}_{\Gamma_k}$ is \emph{precisely} the expected number of copies of $\Gamma_k$ under the null hypothesis.
 Accordingly, in this case, $\s{D}_{\Gamma_k}\to\infty$ implies that, with high probability under the null, the $\Gamma_k$-number, i.e., the size of largest $\Gamma_k$-structure in $\s{G}$, is at least $k$, which is the size of the $\Gamma_k$-structure planted under the alternative and, therefore, detection is impossible.
 This is not enough to prove the result, however, as the $\Gamma_k$-number could still be even larger under the alternative; and even if this is not the case, it would only imply that the $\Gamma_k$-number test is powerless, but would not say anything about other tests.
 To prove Theorem~\ref{thm:IT_limit}, we adopt the standard approach based on studying the likelihood ratio test; see, for example, \cite[Chapter 8]{lehmann2005testing}.
-In this specific setting, the second moment method, which consists in showing that the variance of the likelihood ratio tends to zero suffices.
-For general planted structures, it turns out that the above intuition is not true anymore, and the optimal threshold depends on the density of the densest subgraph in $\Gamma_k$ in a non-trivial manner.
+In this specific setting, the second moment method, which consists of showing that the variance of the likelihood ratio tends to zero suffices.
+For general planted structures, it turns out that the above intuition is not true anymore, and the optimal threshold depends on the density of the densest subgraph in $\Gamma_k$ in a non-trivial manner; specifically, note that $\min_{\s{H}\subseteq\Gamma_k:\;e(\s{H})>0}\s{D}_{\s{H}}$, characterizing the detection lower bound in Theorem~\ref{thm:IT_limit}, does \emph{not} necessarily equal to the expected number of copies $\s{D}_{\Gamma_k}$.
+Accordingly, the above (almost) folklore intuition, which holds for strictly balanced graphs (e.g., cliques), is imprecise for general structures.
 It should be emphasized that a similar phenomenon holds true for the number of copies of a given subgraph in $\calG(n,q)$, as mentioned in Subsection~\ref{subsec:litreature}.